-Barents Collaboration Programme on Health and Related Social issues 2012-2015 (Barents Health Programme)
+Barents Framework Collaboration Programme on Health and Related Social issues 2016-2019

 The scope and priorities of the programme are:

-- Development of primary health care, public health and social services
+- Strengthening of health systems and social services with relevance for health

 Three specialized programmes have been worked out by specialists on the request of the JWGHS.
 The three programmes can be seen as sub-programmes under the Barents Health Programme.
 These are: 1) The Barents TB Programme, 2) The Barents CYAR Programme and 3) The Barents HIV/AIDS Programme.
 Their activities are described as follows.